fedbiomed/fedbiomed/docs/developer/development-environment.md

 ## Post actions

-To verify your installation please run `pytest tests` to make sure there is no missing module in your environment.
+To verify your installation please run `pytest tests` and `tox -r` to make sure there is no missing module in your environment.

 ## Troubleshooting